 It is, in my opinion and to the best of my knowledge - the most sustainably-harvested tree in the world. (please correct me if I am wrong)

 It is a 100% reusable, recyclable and biodegradable.

 `The cork oak forests of Portugal are Europe's Amazon forests,' said Jorge Paiva, a botanist at Coimbra University.
 ‘They support the greatest bio-diversity anywhere in Europe.'

-Soooooo…….the next time you are looking to buy a nice bottle of wine: think cork!!! remember the trees are protected by the industry.
-If you are interested in finding out what other cork product are out there please check out the sites below.
+Soooooo…….the next time you are looking to buy a nice bottle of wine: think cork!!!
+Remember the trees are protected by the industry.
+If you are interested in finding out what other cork products are out there please check out the sites below.

 Below are some companies who retail cork products.
 All products are vegan.

 Remember- buying cork products helps to protect the cork forests.

 Eve Cork have created a stylish selection of cork bags and wallets.
 Made in Portugal by skilled artisans, Their European inspired collection is made with only sustainably sourced materials; such as premium cork, organic cotton, and all-natural vegetable dyes.
 They claim to ‘pay their workers very well and provide them with bright, clean and happy working conditions’. - https://www.evecork.com/